Kaunas Priest Seminary: History

 The Diocese of Samogitia did not have its own school for priests.
 Therefore, Bishops of Samogitia sponsored students at the Jesuit Academy in Vilnius, which was established in 1570.
 In 1622, Bishop Stanisław Kiszka decided to sponsor a separate seminary in Varniai, the seat of the diocese.
 In 1628, the seminary moved to Kražiai where it shared premises with the Jesuit Kražiai College until 1745.
 Bishop Antanas Domininkas Tiškevičius decided to move the seminary back to Varniai.
 There he built a brick house dedicated to the seminary's needs.
 From 1850 to 1862, 333 men were ordained as priests.
 In 1862, the seminary had 120 students.

 After the January Uprising of 1863, the seat of Bishop Motiejus Valančius was moved from Varniai to Kaunas on December 3, 1864.
 The Seminary was offered the monastery of Cistercians and St. George Church in Kaunas.
 From 1863 to 1870 the seminary's capacity was limited, since officials of the Russian Empire did not permit new enrollments.

+The Kaunas Priest Seminary was one of the centers of the Lithuanian National Revival during the Russification era.
 Antanas Baranauskas taught there for some time, initiating lectures using the Lithuanian language.
 Many of its students were active in Lithuanian book smuggling.
 In 1884 its students began printing Lietuva, a Lithuanian-language newspaper, edited by Adomas Jakštas.
 Fearing persecution by the Tsarist authorities, seminary leaders closed the newspaper.
 In 1888 a secret Lithuanian society was established, which was transformed into the St. Casimir Society in 1889.
 In 1892 Maironis was appointed a professor there and this move had a major impact on usage of the Lithuanian language.
 After Maironis left for St. Petersburg, Adomas Dambrauskas-Jakštas was appointed as the chaplain and continued Maironis' work.
 In 1909 Maironis was appointed as the rector of the seminary.
 At that time the seminary was completely Lithuanian.